IBM/get-your-java-microservice-up-and-running/README.md

-# Workshop: Get your Java Microservie up and running
+# Workshop: Get your Java Microservice up and running

 To access the instructions click on the link below: